mxl1990/GAN/readme.md

 - PIL(optional, if you want to run code in MNIST set)

 ## Usage
 If you want to run simple sample learn to draw normal distrubition, just run with:
-$ python main.py
+    python main.py
+If you want to run GAN on MNIST data set, just run with:
+    python main_mnist.py